Manas Chaudhuri

 Manas Chaudhuri is an Indian journalist and the former editor of Shillong Times, an English-language daily published from the Meghalayan capital of Shillong.
-He won as a legislator to the Shillong Assembly twice from Mawprem constituency as an independent candidate.
-He is a former cabinet minister of the State and served Shillong Times as its Editor from 1978 to 2008, when he resigned from the post for Patricia Mukhim to take over.
-The Government of India awarded him the fourth highest civilian honour of the Padma Shri, in 2005, for his contributions to Indian journalism.
+He won as a legislator to the Shillong Assembly twice from the Mawprem constituency as an independent candidate.
+He is a former cabinet minister of the State and served at the Shillong Times as its editor from 1978 to 2008, when he resigned from the post for Patricia Mukhim to take over.
+The Government of India awarded him the Padma Shri in 2005 for his contributions to Indian journalism.
 He is the founder of the Ardhendu Chaudhuri Charitable Trust.